On this page:

 This release supports improved micro-services support, to include ASP.NET Core on the full framework.
 The .NET Agent has also been improved to include automatic injection out of the box for ASP.NET pages hosted on IIS.

-This release also includes enhanced Azure Service Fabric for the following deployments:
+This release also includes enhanced Azure Service Fabric for the .NET Mircoservices Agent in the following deployments:

 - Guest Executables